Penn Charter Terms

 Meeting for Worship

-At Meeting for Worship, attendees gather together for silent meditation and to listen to their inner voice, believed by Quakers to come from the Divine spark, or Inner Light, within each of us.
-There is no clergyperson or sermon, and attendees may share their feelings with others if moved to speak.
+At Meeting for Worship, attendees gather together for silent meditation and to listen to their inner voice, believed by Quakers to come from the Inner Light, within each of us.
+There is no clergy person or sermon, and attendees may share their feelings with others if moved to speak.
 Each school division pauses mid-week in the Meeting Room for a Meeting for Worship.

 At Penn Charter, pre-K students meet for about 10 minutes; Lower School students for 15 to 20 minutes; Middle School students for 30 minutes; and Upper School students for 40 minutes.